Infinite-Dimensional Feature Interaction: Experiments

 \textbf{Setups.} We conduct image classification experiments on ImageNet-1K~\cite{deng2009imagenet}, which contains 1.28 million training samples belonging to 1000 classes and 50K samples for validation.
 We train the InfiNet-T/S/B/L models for 300 epochs with AdamW~\cite{loshchilov2018decoupled} optimizer.
 We use the cosine learning rate scheduler~\cite{loshchilov2017sgdr} with 20 warmup epochs and the basic learning rate is set as $4\times10^{-3}$.
 The training resolution is set as $224\times224$.
 To further evaluate the InfiNet's scalability, we train the InfiNet-L/XL models on 14M-sample ImageNet-22K dataset for 90 epochs and then fine-tune on ImageNet-1K at $384\times384$ resolution for 30 epochs following~\cite{liu2022convnet}.
 More details can be found in Appendix~\ref{app:training}.

 \textbf{Results.} We present our ImageNet experiment results and comparison with baselines in Table~\ref{tab:result}.
 Our models achieve competitive performance with state-of-the-art.
-It is worth noting that InfiNet has about 20\% fewer FLOPs than the baseline models with similar parameter scales, but still achieves great performance.
+It is worth noting that InfiNet has about 20\% fewer FLOPs\footnote{Difference between FLOPs and FLOPS: FLOPs (floating point of operations), the number of floating point operations, is used to measure the complexity of an algorithm/model.
+This number gets smaller the better.
+The FLOPs is different from FLOPS (floating point per second), which is a measure of hardware performance.
+Following other deep-learning architecture works, we use FLOPs to measure the computing demands.
+Since our model gets a smaller FLOPs, our method is more efficient.} than the baseline models with similar parameter scales, but still achieves great performance.
 It demonstrates the effectiveness of our proposed generation of features in infinite-dimensional interaction spaces.
 Experiments on isotropic models can be found in Table~\ref{tab:ablation}(a).